Eshop-project/CS-350/docs/plan/Milestone_5/Design.md

 |Paypal Implementation |6|
 |Bug clean up and Final Presentation |7|

 The last main feature that we have yet to incorporate into our application is the PayPal implementation.
-Being able to handle transactions is at the core of
+Being able to handle transactions is at the core of what makes a E-Commerce website so we have been doing extensive reasearch in this area to make sure that we are approaching it in the right way.
+The last thing we want to do is have this feature working partially and face problems with missing payments or monetary transactions.

 ### Improve code structure